-Thursday 19 July 2018 — This is more than six years old.
+Thursday 19 July 2018 — This is over six years old.
 Be careful.

 When talking about classes, and how they relate, there are two classic relationships.
 Class Y can inherit from class X (inheritance), or class Y can use class X (composition).
 In the first case we say that an X is-a Y, in the second that an X has-a Y.